dougy147/scitopdf/README.md

 # scitopdf

-`scitopdf` searches for articles from given titles on sci-hub, and downloads it in a folder (`$HOME/downloads/scihub`).
-The interest of `scitopdf` is that it locates automatically sci-hub website thanks to http://whereisscihub.now.sh/ , it is not as rigid on orthograph and syntax as sci-hub's search, it downloads automatically the articles.
+`scitopdf` looks for articles from given titles on sci-hub, and downloads them in a destination folder (by default : `$HOME/downloads/scihub`).
+The interest of `scitopdf` is (1) it automatically locates sci-hub's website with http://sci-hub.now.sh/, (2) it is not as rigid on orthograph and syntax as sci-hub's search, (3) it downloads automatically the articles.

+## Getting Started

-## Installing
+### Installing

 To try `scitopdf`, you can clone this repository.
 For instance :

 ```
+cd ~
 git clone https://github.com/dougy147/scitopdf
 ```

 Then, open your terminal and go to the folder you just cloned :

 ```
-cd scitopdf
+cd ~/scitopdf
 ```

-And launch it with :
+And launch it like this :

 ```
 sh scitopdf "title of the article you are looking for"